Skip to Content

 Most importantly, HAVE FUN!

-Unexpected trash can always happen.
-But, just roll with it.
+Unexpected trash can always happen but just roll with it.
 You can’t plan for everything in life.

 I had the best party and I can’t thank my friends enough.
 They are the absolute best.
 I met Ali while doing Midsummer Night’s Dream my first year in CA, and I met Danielle through blogging!!